janiveer/PACBook/README.md

 together, but the most effective method would be to use an [XProc](http://xproc.org/) pipeline.
 More information on this soon.

-## Documentation

-For information on each stylesheet, see the wiki or the Documentation folder.

 ## License

 PACBook is released under the LGPL.
 See the **LICENSE** file.